heber-silva/CKA-Obsidian-Vault/Storage/PersistentVolumeClaim.md

 ### Selector[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#selector)

-Claims can specify a [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) to further filter the set of volumes.
+Claims can specify a [](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) to further filter the set of volumes.
 Only the volumes whose labels match the selector can be bound to the claim.
 The selector can consist of two fields:

 - `matchLabels` - the volume must have a label with this value
 - `matchExpressions` - a list of requirements made by specifying key, list of values, and operator that relates the key and values.
 Valid operators include In, NotIn, Exists, and DoesNotExist.